Buffett's Berkshire charts distinctive course in USG sale talks

-(Reuters) - Warren Buffett’s Berkshire Hathaway Inc (BRKa.N) promises its shareholders that it “will not engage in unfriendly takeovers.”
+March 26 (Reuters) - Warren Buffett’s Berkshire Hathaway Inc promises its shareholders that it “will not engage in unfriendly takeovers.”

 But when it comes to cashing out of an investment, Berkshire showed a willingness on Monday to do business with a bidder that will not take no for answer.